earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/02-intro-to-python-and-time-series-data/2018-02-05-intro-to-python-time-series-data-landing-page.md

 <div class="notice--warning" markdown="1">

-## <i class="fa fa-pencil-square-o" aria-hidden="true"></i> Homework (5 points): Due  @ 8pm
+## <i class="fa fa-pencil-square-o" aria-hidden="true"></i> Homework 2 (5 points): Due  TBD

-1. Create a Jupyter Notebook Document
-Create a new Jupyter Notebook Document.
-Name it: youLastName-yourFirstName-time-series.ipynb
+1. Create a new Jupyter Notebook document named **youLastName-yourFirstName-time-series.ipynb**

-2. Add 4 Plots to Your Jupyter Notebook Document
+2. Add Plots to Your Jupyter Notebook Document

-Add the plots described below to your Jupyter Notebook Document.
-IMPORTANT Add 2-3 sentences of text below each plot in a new markdown cell that describes the contents of each plot.
+Write code to create the plots described below to your Jupyter Notebook Document.
+Add 2-3 sentences of text below each plot in a new markdown cell that describes the contents of each plot.
+Use the course lessons posted on this website and the in class lectures to help.

-Add the code to produce the following 4 plots in your Jupyter Notebook Document, using the homework lessons as a guide to walk you through.
-Use the pipes syntax that you learned in class to subset and summarize the data as required.
+Please note that you will complete some of the plots assigned in the homework during class.

-### Create Homework Plots
+### Homework Plots

-Use the `data/colorado-flood/precipitation/805325-precip-dailysum-2003-2013.csv` file to create the following plots:

 #### PLOT 1:

-Precipitation from 2003 to 2013 using `matplotlib` function.
+Use the `data/colorado-flood/precipitation/805325-precip-dailysum-2003-2013.csv` file to plot precipitation from 2003 to 2013 in colorado using `matplotlib`.

 #### PLOT 2:

-A plot that shows precipitation SUBSETTED from Aug 15 - Oct 15 2013 using `matplotlib`.
+Use the `data/colorado-flood/precipitation/805325-precip-dailysum-2003-2013.csv` file  to create a precipitation plot that shows precipitation SUBSETTED from Aug 15 - Oct 15 2013 using `matplotlib`.
 Make sure that `x axis` for this plot has large ticks for each new week day and small ticks for each day.
 Label the plot using the format `Month Date`.
 Each label should look like:

 * `Aug 20`
 * `Aug 27`